Gnarly-Games/ObjectFlow/README.md

 ![Installation Step 3](Documentation/installation_step_3.png)

 # How To Use

+> ## ❗ Important
+> Always use the ObjectFlow in a seperate canvas. <br/>
+> UI elements are not designed to create hundreds at a time.  <br/>
+> Creating frequently updated objects in a separate canvas will prevent other UI elements from getting dirty. <br/>
+> Canvas can also be a bottom canvas of the canvas you are currently using. <br/>
+> Read [this article](https://unity3d.com/how-to/unity-ui-optimization-tips) from Unity for more information.

 1. Create a child canvas within your canvas.
 2. Create a GameObject within the child canvas.
 3. Add `ObjectFlow` script to the `GameObject`.